dolcy/RouterWalk/README.md

 ```

 ## Testing
-Use Insomnia or Postman to test API.
+Use Insomnia or Postman to test API; phpunit testing/code quality integration (in progress)

 ``` bash
 $ phpunit